 Arrive into Mendoza, Argentina.
 Connecting flights route through Santiago or Buenos Aires.
 Argentina's Mendoza region produces nearly 70% of the country's wine.
 Prolific and beautiful, the Central Andes command the horizon and provide this region with an unforgettable landscape.
 Upon late arrival we transfer you to Club Tapiz for the start of your culinary Argentina tour.

-Learn the secrets of Argentine cuisine!
+Today learn the secrets of Argentine cuisine!
 After breakfast, the guide will pick you up from the hotel for a morning wine tasting tour of one of Mendoza's pristine vineyards.
 Next you are joined by an expert Argentine chef who will share secrets about the delicate science and art of pairing a great wine with a great meal.
 This is an exclusive cooking class where you will learn not only how to prepare a traditional Mendocino dish, but also the local histories and customs that go behind Argentine cuisine.
 After a private lunch - stomachs happily content - spend time enjoying a tasting at this winery.
 You will quickly come to appreciate the detailed process that goes into making each wine independent and unique.

 Head out today 70 miles northwest of Mendoza to explore the Aconcagua Mountain, the highest in the Americas at 22,837 ft.
-Along the Apanorami route you will encounter beautiful vistas of the landscape, such as Cacheuta, Potrerillos and Uspallata.
-See the historical Puente de Picheuta, Polvareads, Paramillos, and Punta de Vacas along the way.
+Along the Panoramic route you will encounter beautiful vistas of the landscape, such as Cacheuta, Potrerillos and Uspallata.
+See the historical Puente de Picheuta, Polvaredas, Paramillos, and Punta de Vacas along the way.
 Arrive to Los Penitentes (a ski center during the winter months) and admire the Puente del Inca, a natural arch in the rock that forms a bridge over the Vacas River.
 Test out its hot thermal waters here before continuing on to Aconcagua Park.
 Set out on a short one hike and arrive to Los Horcones lagoon for the best view of the mountain.
 Continue up to Las Cuevas before heading back to Mendoza.

 Today is a free day to discover the natural beauty of the Mendoza region.
 Spend the day relaxing with a glass of wine.
 Arrange for another culinary experience in advance or arrange it locally, depending on your preferences.

 Travelers can choose to traverse the countryside on horseback or take a moderate trek to Quebrada del Salto waterfalls.
 The horseback riding tour takes roughly 2 hours around Potrerillos and Cacheuta.
 This horseback riding trip is designed for beginners.
-For those interested in exploring the countryside by foot instead, enjoy a 3-hour trekking journey that ventures the mountainous, canyon-filled landscape of Quebrada (Gulch) del Salta.
+For those interested in exploring the countryside on foot instead, can enjoy a 3-hour trekking journey that ventures the mountainous, canyon-filled landscape of Quebrada (Gulch) del Salta.
 At the gulch's waterfalls, trekkers have the option of taking an 18 meter rappel.

 In the late afternoon, return to Mendoza city and explore the city at your leisure.